NHL says Flyers, Panthers could play tiebreaker game - Philly

 This most recently happened in 2000 when the NHL announced Montreal and Buffalo would play a tiebreaking game if they finished the season tied for the final spot in the East.
 It did not come down to that, but it's the precedent the league used to make this decision.

 The league contacted the teams and the NHL Players' Association before announcing the plan.
-After a coin flip was the mechanism in 2000, a lottery machine like the one that determines the top three draft picks would be used this time to decide which team gets home-ice advantage.
+After a coin flip was the mechanism in 2000, a lottery machine such as the one that determines the top three draft picks would be used this time to decide which team gets home-ice advantage.

 Panthers general manager Dale Tallon declined comment and a Flyers spokesman said GM Ron Hextall was not speaking about the tiebreaker.